 Jazz managed a sad smile as the two of them sat there hugging each other.
 Finally she pulled away, "When do you have to leave?"
 She asked, somewhat subdued as she glanced around his room and noticed the missing items and packed clothes.

-"Next Wednesday at the latest, though I suppose that whenever Mom and Dad can talk to Uncle Dojima and Clockwork gets my paperwork done I'll need to go."
+"Next Wednesday at the latest, though I suppose that whenever Mom and Dad can talk to Uncle Dojima and Clockwork gets my paperwork taken care of I'll need to go."
 He answered quietly clenching his fists before opening the one with the ring in it to look at it again.

 Jazz looked at him sadly again as he returned to the same position he was in when she'd fist entered, "This isn't fair...why does it have to be so far away?"